-• Is the child being exploited during this time?

-- Are they late because of a caring responsibility? - Have they been directly or indirectly affected by substance misuse? - Are other students routinely missing the same lessons and does this raise other risks or concerns? - Is the lesson being missed one that would cause bruising or injuries to become visible?
+- Is the child being exploited during this time? - Are they late because of a caring responsibility? - · Have they been directly or indirectly affected by substance misuse? - Are other students routinely missing the same lessons and does this raise other risks or concerns such as SVSH between students, exploitation, gang behaviour or substance misuse? - Is the lesson being missed one that would cause bruising or injuries to become visible?